mynorjrv/c-learning/Essentials-1/Essentials-1.md

 ### ASCII code

-Computers store charactes as numbers.
-Each character corrsponds to a unique number.
-This system of assignments not only includes common charactes, it also includes some invisible to humans charactes.
+Computers store characters as numbers.
+Each character corresponds to a unique number.
+This system of assignments not only includes common characters, it also includes some invisible to humans characters.

 Some of these characters are called white spaces, while others are named control characters, because their purpose is to control the input/output devices.
 An example of a white space that is completely invisible to the naked eye is a special code, or a pair of codes (different operating systems may treat this issue differently), which are used to mark the ends of lines inside text files.
 People don’t see this sign (or these signs), but they can see their effect where the lines are broken.

-It would be extreamly inconvenient if each computer used different character encoding.
-For this, a universal and widely accepted standard was needes.
-This need was fullfilled by **ASCII** (which is a short for American Standard Code for Information Interchange), it is the most widely used system in the world and its safe to assume that nearly all modern devices use this code.
+It would be extremely inconvenient if each computer used different character encoding.
+For this, a universal and widely accepted standard was needed.
+This need was fulfilled by **ASCII** (which is a short for American Standard Code for Information Interchange), it is the most widely used system in the world and its safe to assume that nearly all modern devices use this code.

 The code provides space for 256 different characters.
 A full list is available in wikipedia <https://en.wikipedia.org/wiki/ASCII>.

+There are some interesting facts about ascii.
+An example is that the code for space is 32, the space for "A" is 65 and the space of "a" is 97.
+Between the two As there is a difference of 32, the code of a space (for some reason this will be important later).
+Also, letters are in Latin alphabet order.

+### Values of the char type